Is Soylent Green Becoming Our Reality?

 So yes, bring red meat back onto the plate.
 But also bring your body back into alignment.
 Make quality sleep non-negotiable—not just more hours, but deeper, uninterrupted rest.
 Step outside each morning and let natural light reset your internal clock.
 Give yourself real darkness at night—not the blue glow of screens—so melatonin can do its job.
 Eat at regular times instead of grazing through the day.
 Let stress move through you rather than accumulate.

 These are circadian principles—the biological rhythms that create the terrain in which good nutrition actually works.
+If you’re curious how sleep and circadian health tie into all of this, you might also want to read about how to optimize your sleep and practical sleep hygiene strategies.

 Food is one input.
 Light is another.
 Movement, rest, and breath complete the pattern.
 When these elements align, energy returns, mood steadies, cravings quiet down, and the whole system becomes more resilient.
 This is the context in which red meat—and every wholesome food—does its best work.